jamieweb/jamieweb/README.md

     ✓ - Must fix navbar on mobile (doesn't extend to full page width)
       - Fix homepage sidebar overflow on mobile

-    New design for Blog Project Other homepage buttons Grid/list layout for /projects (same as /info and /other?)
+    Grid/list layout for /projects (same as /info and /other?)
     Raspberry Pi Cluster blog post
     Python & C++ - cycles per second - "tickrate"